 Valve, NAMCO, and Nexon released Global Offensive in 2012.
 Faithful to the original Counter-Strike game, Global Offensive incorporates elements of the original game but takes the competitive multiplayer experience and multiplies it by a factor of 10.

 Counter-Strike Global Offensive puts players into teams, pitting them against other teams.
-The teams are separated into the terrorists and counter-terrorists.
-The former wins by executing tasks like planting and detonating bombs and killing hostages.
+The teams are separated into terrorists and counter-terrorists.
+The former wins by executing tasks like planting and detonating bombs or preventing hostages from getting rescued.
 While the latter can win after killing the terrorists, defusing bombs, and saving hostages.
 Needless to say, killing every member of the other team is the straightforward path to victory — whichever side the player belongs to.

 Counter-Strike Global Offensive, unlike its predecessors, is playable on many platforms beyond Microsoft Windows.
-It's available on the Xbox 360 and Playstation 3.
+It's also available on the Xbox 360 and Playstation 3.
 However, these versions haven't received updates in years.

 With a following of 200 million players all over the globe, the game gives a new definition to the word "global."

 League of Legends came out in 2009.
 Created by Riot Games, League of Legends was one of the pioneers of the MOBA genre.
 With time, the game grew into a worldwide phenomenon, making it one of the best competitive games in the esports world.

 League of Legends is a free-to-play multiplayer online battle arena game that incorporates elements of MMORPG games.
 League of Legends also includes other gameplay elements of other genres like tower fortification and strategy.